Circles of Support and Accountability

 Referrals are accepted from any agency, organisation or individual provided the Core Member meets all of the following criteria:

-- Living in (or being released to) Nottinghamshire or Derbyshire and be resident within those counties for the life of the Circle
+- Living in (or being released to) Nottinghamshire, Derbyshire or Lincolnshire and be resident within those counties for the life of the Circle

 - Have a conviction for a sexual offence